 Holiday baking season is upon us, as is the need to have some killer-delicious gourmet breads in your "Arsenal of Awesome" aka the AA.
 This Caramelized Onion, Fig and Parmesan Rosemary Fococcia is one of those breads you'll want to have all season long.
 It's the perfect combination of savory-sweet with the cheese and the love.
 Babe.
 This is the good stuff.
 We use our Organic All-Purpose Flour| in this recipe, but you can easily substitute Organic Spelt Flour if you want a whole grain version.

-Caramelized Onion, Fig, and Parmesan Rosemary Focaccia
+Caramelized Onion, Fig, and Vegan Parmesan Rosemary Focaccia

 Organic All-Purpose Flour| 3 cups